JohnGUnderwood/atlas-hybrid-search/README.md

 Once you have set you `.env` file and `config.mjs` you will need to start the app.
 This hosts a local embedding API that uses the model provider corresponding to the supplied API key.

+Read your environment variables in each terminal window where you execute commands.

 Run
 ```
+source .env
 npm run build
 npm start
 ```